 The iframe method is the most stable version to load the ad since it is not affected by the code on the target URL.
 The downside is that the size will not adjust automatically on responsive sites.

 You can find the code for the iframe tag in the placement options.
 You might want to adjust the values for

 height to the size of your ads.

-Note, that the iframe method could recognize that you are logged in to the ad hosting site and might show you the ad edit button or other tools meant for ad managers only.
-Please visit the target site from a browser where you aren’t logged in to the ad server or using incognito mode to ensure that you get the same view that other visitors will see.
+Note that the iframe method could recognize that you are logged in to the ad hosting site and might show you the ad edit button or other tools meant for ad managers only.
+Please visit the target site from a browser where you aren’t logged in to the ad server or using incognito mode to ensure you get the same view that other visitors will see.